Help meet the need for qualified guidance counselors in K-12 school settings.

 Non-Certified Candidate (for those with a master's degree):

-For those students who already hold a master's degree in an area related to school counseling, this program will make you eligible for the Type 73 Certificate without providing you an additional master's degree.
+For those who already hold a master's degree in an area related to school counseling, this program will make you eligible for the Type 73 Certificate without providing you an additional master's degree.

 Optional Licensed Professional Counselor Certification